Lead Inspector Login (for inspectors only)

 Make sure your landlord hires licensed lead professionals

-Rhode Island Renovation, Repair, and Painting Rule requires the work to be performed by a licensed Link Lead Renovation Firm.
-If work performed by your landlord will disturb the same amount of paint, he or she must also be licensed as a Lead Renovation Firm and certified as a Lead Renovator.
-LHCF link to LRF list instead of Information for Lead Hazard Control Professionals?
+The Rhode Island Renovation, Repair, and Painting Rule requires the work to be performed by a licensed Lead Renovation Firm.
+If work performed by your landlord will disturb the same amount of paint, they must also be licensed as a Lead Renovation Firm and certified as a Lead Renovator.

-When you sign your lease or before you move into your rental unit, your landlord will ask you to sign a disclosure form stating you received a copy of the Rhode Island version of the pamphlet Protect Your Family from Lead in Your Home and any reports or certifications that you have requested.
+When you sign your lease or before you move into your rental unit, your landlord will ask you to give you a copy of the Rhode Island version of the pamphlet Protect Your Family from Lead in Your Home and any reports or certifications that you have requested.
+You will be asked to sign a disclosure form stating you received these documents.
 You should receive:

 • A copy of the most recent lead inspection report for your rental unit.
-This should have either a current Certificate of Lead Conformance or Presumptive Compliance, current Conditional Lead-Safe Certificate, Full Lead-Safe Certificate, or Certification of Lead-Free Status from the Department of Health. search for certificates
+This should have a current Certificate of Lead Conformance or Presumptive Compliance Certificate, current Conditional Lead-Safe Certificate, Full Lead-Safe Certificate, or Certification of Lead-Free Status.
+SEARCH FOR CERTIFICATES

 If renovations, repairs, or painting are scheduled for your rental unit, the Lead Renovation Firm must give you a copy of the Rhode Island version of the EPA pamphlet Renovate Right.
 The firm will ask you to sign a form stating that you received a copy of this pamphlet.